capraconsulting/meetup-lambda/README.md

 # Meetup auto-reminder

+:warning: This integration is no longer working due to removal of API keys feature at meetup.com. :warning:

 A simple piece of software posting a summary of upcoming meetups to a Slack channel.

 Intended to run on [AWS Lambda](http://docs.aws.amazon.com/lambda/latest/dg/welcome.html), using [Serverless](https://serverless.com/)